Olawale29/30daysJavaScript/README.md

 - Addition and retrieval of value(s) from a map
 - Verification of keys in a map

-Within the exercise10 sub-directory are exercise.js, exercise2.js, and exercise3.js files for practicing the concepts learned on day10.
+Within the exercises sub-directory are exercise1.js, exercise2.js, and exercise3.js files for practicing the concepts learned on day10.

+# Day 11

+Inside the directory, you'll find a file named "day11.js" and a sub-directory named "exercise11."
+Today i learnt about Destructuring and Spreading in JavaScript, I covered various concepts which are:

+- Destructuring Arrays and Objects
+- Renaming during structuring
+- Object parameters with and without destructuring
+- Destructuring during iteration
+- Spread or rest Operator
+- Using the spread operator to get the rest of array elements
+- Applying the spread operator to copy arrays and objects
+- Utilizing the spread operator with arrow functions

+Within the "exercise11" sub-directory, you can practice these concepts with the files "exercise1.js," "exercise2.js," and "exercise3.js" that are provided.